Jbowman353/books-dashboard/README.md

 # books-dashboard
-React Frontend, Node backend, dashboard for viewing book data
+A simple application for viewing book data
+React + Go